 Horse riding along Rainbow Beach is one of those mind-blowing life experiences that will be with you forever.
 It's all happening - awesome scenery, wind in your hair and the back-to-nature freedom of horseback riding.
 Even if you've never ridden a horse before, this is one of the most fun things to do on the Sunshine Coast.
 Choose from a range of routes, including beach, country and full moon night rides.

 6. Discover the Carlo Sand Blow and Cooloola Sandpatch

-Wind and weather can do amazing things with sand, as you'll see at the Carlo Sand Blow - a moonscape of sand shapes at Rainbow Beach.
-From here you get spectacular views of towering coloured sand cliffs, Double Island Lighthouse and Inskip Peninsula.
+Wind and weather can do amazing things with sand, as you'll see at the Carlo Sand Blow at Rainbow Beach.
+From this moonscape of sand shapes, you get spectacular views of towering coloured sand cliffs, Double Island Lighthouse and Inskip Peninsula.
 Any time's good for a visit, but at sunrise and sunset the landscape is especially impressive.
 Equally impressive is the 2km-long Cooloola Sandpatch at the southern end of the five-day Cooloola Great Walk between Noosa and Rainbow Beach.
 This towering sand mass gives panoramic views over the upper Noosa River.

 7. Rise early and get to Eumundi

 Open every Saturday and Wednesday, the market at Eumundi buzzes with creativity, energy and friendliness.
 It's one of the most popular places to go on the Sunshine Coast, so arrive early to make the most of the craft shopping, wellness products, yummy food and unique services, such as a relaxing shoulder massage or having a tarot card reading.

 8. Watch whales in winter